 The Endowment Board manages those College assets that are not essential to the core academic mission of the College and that can therefore be managed with a pure investment focus.
 Its Terms of Reference include an obligation to maintain a diversified portfolio of investments, to have regard to the suitability of the investments within this portfolio and to manage the investments in a way that is appropriate to achieve the Investment Objective set by the Council.

-The Investment Objective necessitates growth in value of the non-core assets in line with inflation whilst also providing a regular distribution for the core academic mission of the College.
+The Investment Objective necessitates growth in value of the non-core assets in line with a margin above inflation whilst also providing a regular distribution for the core academic mission of the College.
 Within these restrictions, the Endowment Board is authorised to make such investments as it sees fit.